Eternal-Monke/ani-down/README.md

 ### Usage

 ```
-  $ ./ani-down.sh
+  $ ./ani-down
 ```

-- Follow the interactive prompts to search for your favorite anime.
+- Follow interactive prompts to explore anime info, stream, or download anime/manga (as features are implemented).
-- Choose subtitle or dub versions.
-- Select episodes to download with your preferred quality.

 ---

-## 🧩 How It Works
+## 🧩 How It Works (Planned)

 Ani-Down uses curated anime sources that provide direct download links accessible via shell scripting.
 It leverages:

 - **`curl`** for HTTP requests and fetching metadata
+- fzf for fuzzy, interactive selection
-- Intelligent parsing to extract video links without JavaScript dependencies
+- Intelligent parsing to extract video/manga links without JavaScript dependencies

 ---